gitdsiuvn/ai_powerred_ecommerce_product_detail_generator/README.md

 💰 Smart pricing estimate – suggests a rough selling price based on category, quality, and market trends

 📦 Platform-ready output – compiles everything into a clean JSON array compatible with WooCommerce, Meesho, Amazon, and other marketplaces

+This is a desktop GUI automation code.
+To use it , users must keep chatgpt open in browser and will have to make element changes (for detection of buttons on GUI).